wcaughey1984/machinelearning/README.md

 The files included in this repo are:
 1) FinalProject_MachineLearning.rmd - rmarkdown file to produce final markdown file
 2) FinalProject_MachineLearning.md - markdown file of final project
-3) FinalProject_MachineLearning.html - markdown file created by file (1).
-This file only shows the HTML code.
-Please review (3) before running (1).
+3) FinalProject_MachineLearning.html - html code which produces the .md file.
 4) FinalProject_MachineLearning.pdf - pdf file created by file (1).
-This file should be reviewed before
+I would strongly suggest you review this document.
 5) ML Final Project - 2018-03-16.r - code used to clean, analyze, and predict training and testing data before (1) was created.